FHantke/brave-browser-wiki/macOS-Development-Environment.md

 You will need the prerequisites below to build Brave on macOS 10.15+.

-Xcode 13.1 or higher is recommended and needed for official builds.
+Xcode 13.1+ and macOS SDK 12.0 are needed for official builds on Chromium 98.
+Chromium 99 requires Xcode 13.2+ and macOS SDK 12.1.
-Xcode 12.5 can be used in development for now with component builds.
+Xcode 12.5+ can be used in development for now with component builds.

 You'll want an SDK setup like this:
 ```